google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 #### Putting it all together

-Putting it all together, when the user clicks the Open button, the browser shows a file picker.
+When users click the Open button, the browser shows a file picker.
 Once they’ve selected a file, the app reads the contents and puts them into a `<textarea>`.